vuongducphuong/documentation/content/applications/general/email_communication/email_servers.rst

 number for the transactional email server.

 Now, go to :menuselection:`Email Marketing --> Settings` and enable :guilabel:`Dedicated Server`.
 Choose the appropriate email server.
-With these settings, Odoo uses the server with the lower priority for transactional emails, and the server here selected for mass mails.
+With these settings, Leansoft uses the server with the lower priority for transactional emails, and the server here selected for mass mails.
 Note that in this case, the domain's Sender Policy Framework (SPF) records must be set to include both transactional and mass mail servers.